-- Determine if evidence indicates that the student was previously identified as an English learner in Texas. - If the student was previously identified as an English learner in Texas, the district does not proceed with a new identification process.
-The receiving district, - honors the original identification as an English learner, - · documents the evidence found in the LPAC paperwork, - · provides the continuation of services (bilingual or ESL), and - · communicates continuation of services with the parent or guardian.
+- Determine if evidence indicates that the student was previously identified as an Emergent Bilingual in Texas. - If the student was previously identified as an Emergent Bilingual in Texas, the district does not proceed with a new identification process.
+The receiving district, - honors the original identification as an Emergent Bilingual, - · documents the evidence found in the LPAC paperwork, - provides the continuation of services (bilingual or ESL), and - · communicates continuation of services with the parent or guardian.